“Choose synth – Choose a job – Choose a career – Choose a family…”

 But employing the Moog Modular system with an 8-step analogue sequencer plus a triplet delay to create the pulsing synthesizer lines and metronomic beat, the resultant song ‘I Feel Love’ changed the course of music when it hit No1 around the world in 1977.
 It was dance music without the funk, which at the time was quite unusual as it had been one of the main constituents of disco.
 Incidentally, Summer’s hypnotic, almost Arabic falsetto was an accident as inadvertently, ‘I Feel Love’ had been recorded in a key outside of Summer’s usual range.

-It was a year which also saw electronic hits in the UK by JEAN MICHEL JARRE, SPACE and DAVID BOWIE.
+It was a year which also saw electronic hits in the UK by Jean-Michel Jarre, David Bowie and SPACE.

 1977 also saw the release of KRAFTWERK’s ‘Trans Europe Express’ album which had a big effect on the New York dance scene.
 Although KRAFTWERK had a big international hit single with ‘Autobahn’ in 1975 and there had been HOT BUTTER’s ‘Popcorn’ before it, both were considered novelty records at the time and did not indicate the start of any burgeoning movement.
 For that reason, 1977 can effectively be considered as Year Zero in modern electronic pop.
 So for ‘I Feel Love’ alone, GIORGIO MORODER’s place in music history is assured.